ankitmth/ankitmth/README.md

 - 👋 Hi, I’m @ankitmth
-- 👀 I’m interested in CI/CD, Infrastructure as Code, System Administration, Kubeernetes, Golang, Python etc
+- 👀 I’m interested in CI/CD, Infrastructure as Code, System Administration, Kubernetes, Golang, Python etc
 - 🌱 I’m currently learning Golang and Kubernetes
 - 💞️ I’m looking to collaborate on Infrastructure as Code and Cloud Native technologies
 - 📫 How to reach me https://mathurankit.com/